Robert Beaglehole

 Robert Beaglehole (born 1945) is a New Zealand public health physician, epidemiologist, and former director at the World Health Organization (WHO).
-He is widely recognized for his pioneering work in cardiovascular disease (CVD) epidemiology, the prevention and control of noncommunicable diseases (NCDs), and global public health policy.
-He is Professor Emeritus at the University of Auckland and has authored numerous scientific papers and books on epidemiology and public health.
+His work has focused on cardiovascular disease (CVD) epidemiology, the prevention and control of noncommunicable diseases (NCDs), and global public health policy.
+He is Professor Emeritus at the University of Auckland and has authored scientific papers and books on epidemiology and public health.

 Early life and education

 Beaglehole was born in New Zealand in 1945.
 He initially trained in medicine at the University of Otago and later pursued postgraduate education in cardiology at Guy’s Hospital in London.
 He subsequently earned advanced degrees in epidemiology and public health at the London School of Hygiene and Tropical Medicine and the University of North Carolina at Chapel Hill.

 Career

-From 1988 to 1999, Beaglehole served as Professor of Community Health at the University of Auckland.
+From 1988 to 1999, Beaglehole was Professor of Community Health at the University of Auckland.
 His academic work focused on chronic disease prevention, CVD risk factors, and population-based public health strategies.
-He helped establish integrated approaches to epidemiological surveillance and intervention, including the development of stroke registries in New Zealand as part of the WHO MONICA project.
+His work included the development of stroke registries in New Zealand as part of the WHO MONICA project.

 Beaglehole joined the World Health Organization in 2000 and held a series of leadership roles.
 In 2003, he was invited by then Director-General Dr. Lee Jong-wook to join the transition team.
 He later became Director of the Department of Chronic Diseases and Health Promotion (2004–2007).
-During his tenure, he helped lead several landmark initiatives, including:
+During this period, he edited the 2003 and 2004 World Health Reports, directed the first Lancet series on chronic diseases, and advocated for the Bangkok Charter for Health Promotion.